-Article XXI (b) (i) relating to fissionable materials N. 4 (ii) relating to the traffic in arms Nothing in this Agreement shall be construed to prevent any [Member] from taking any action which it considers for the protection its essential security interests (iii) taken in time of war or other emergency in international relations Independent Clause Dependent/Relative Claus е (1) (2) (3) (4) (5) (6) (7)
+Article XXI (b) (i) relating to fissionable materials Nathing in to (ii) relating to the traffic in arms Nothing in this Agreement shall be construed to prevent any [Member] from taking any action which it considers for the protection its essential security interests (iii) taken in time of war or other emergency in international relations Independent Clause Depend ent/Relative Claus е (1) (2) (3) (4) (5) (6) (7)

-23. As evident from the text added in italic in the chart above, Article XXI(b) is comprised of an independent clause and a dependent clause.
-A "clause" is "a group of words containing both a subject and a predicate (which includes a verb)."14 An "independent clause" is "[a] group of words with a subject and verb that can stand alone as a sentence."15
+26. As evident from the text added in italic in the chart above, Article XXI(b) is comprised of an independent clause and a dependent clause.
+A "clause" is "a group of words containing both a subject and a predicate (which includes a verb)."19 An "independent clause" is "[a] group of words with a subject and verb that can stand alone as a sentence."20

-24. The independent clause in Article XXI(b) is comprised of a subject - "Nothing" - and a predicate - "shall be construed to prevent any Member from taking any action."
+27. The independent clause in Article XXI(b) is comprised of a subject - "Nothing" - and a predicate - "shall be construed to prevent any Member from taking any action."
 Through this language, Article XXI(b) creates an exception to the obligations in the Agreement.

-25. The independent clause is followed by a dependent clause, which begins with "which it considers" and ends at the end of each subparagraph ending.
-It is comprised of the subject "it" and the predicate16, which begins with "considers" and ends at the ends of each subparagraph ending.
-A "dependent clause" is "[a] group of words that includes a subject and verb but is subordinate to an independent clause in a sentence."17 Furthermore,
+28. The independent clause is followed by a dependent clause, which begins with "which it considers" and ends at the end of each subparagraph ending.
+It is comprised of the subject "it" and the predicate21, which begins with "considers" and ends at the ends of each

-14 MERRIAM-WEBSTER'S GUIDE TO PUNCTUATION AND STYLE 233 (1st edn 1995) (US-176).
+19 MERRIAM-WEBSTER'S GUIDE TO PUNCTUATION AND STYLE 233 (1st edn 1995) (US-176).

-15 WILLIAM STRUNK JR. & E.B.
+20 WILLIAM STRUNK JR. & E.B.
 WHITE, THE ELEMENTS OF STYLE 91 (4th ed.
 1999) (US-226).

-16 WILLIAM STRUNK JR. & E.B.
+21 WILLIAM STRUNK JR. & E.B.
 WHITE, THE ELEMENTS OF STYLE 93 (4th ed.
 1999) (defining "predicate" as "[t[]he verb and its related words in a clause or sentence.
-The predicate expresses what the subject odes, experiences, or is" and provides the following example, "The partygoers celebrated wildly for a long time.") (emphasis in the original) (US-226); See also ENGLISH GRAMMAR 629 (Sydney Grenbaum ed., Oxford Univ.
-Press, 1996) ("Sentences and clauses are often divided into the subject and the predicate.
-The predicate consists of the verb and its complements and adverbials that are functions as adjuncts.
-In the sentence I met a girl on the train today, I is the subject and the rest of the sentence is the predicate.") (emphasis in the original).
+The predicate expresses what the subject odes, experiences, or is" and provides the following example, "The partygoers celebrated wildly for a long time.")